-- 8.1 The States of Jersey CIF currently operates a number of investment pools (see Appendices for full details of each investment strategy for each pool).
+- 8.1.
+The States of Jersey CIF currently operates a number of investment pools (see Appendices for full details of each investment strategy for each pool).
 States Funds can participate in any of the pools in accordance with their investment strategies.
-The investment pools currently available are as follows
+The investment pools currently available are as follows:-

-- Active UK Equity Pool

-- Active Global Equity Pool
+- · Active Global Equity Pool

-- Active Emerging Market Equity Pool
+- · Active Emerging Market Equity Pool

-- Passive Global Equity Pool

 - Special Fund Equity pool

 - UK Corporate Bond Pool

 - Absolute Return Bond Pool

-- UK Index Linked Gilt PoolShort-Term Gilt Pool
+- UK Index Linked Gilt Pool

+- Short Term Gilt Pool

-- Long-Term Cash and Cash Equivalents Pool
+- Long Term Cash and Cash Equivalents Pool

 - UK Pooled Property Pools

 - Hedge Fund Pool

-- Opportunities Pool
+- Opportunities Pools

-- Local Infrastructure Investments Pool.
+- Local Infrastructure Investments Pool

-- 8.2 It is anticipated that further pools will be created for alternative investment asset classes.
-The main types of alternative investments are commodities, hedge funds, private equity, real estate, derivatives and infrastructure investments.
+- Alternative Risk Premia Pool

+- 8.2.
+As conditions dictate, further pools may be established over time to react to or to take advantage of market conditions.
+Changes or additions to the CIF Pools will be published in this document.

-- 8.3 Over time, further Special and Trust and Bequest Funds may join and invest through the CIF.
-Investment strategies for these Funds will be added accordingly.
-Existing investment strategies will continue to be reviewed and revised on an ongoing basis to reflect any changes made.
+continue to be reviewed and revised on an ongoing basis to reflect any changes made. ~ 5 ~